Coluna Prestes: Mato Grosso, Goiás and Minas Gerais

+Northern and Northeastern Brazil

+The march reached Maranhão in November 1925 and entered Piauí in December, where the rebels fought government forces at Teresina.
+Before the engagement, the Column cut telegraph lines between Barão de Grajaú and Teresina.
+It then moved toward Ceará, where Juarez Távora was captured, and crossed into Rio Grande do Norte in January 1926.

+In February 1926, the Column entered Paraíba and faced resistance in Piancó, where local forces were led by the priest and political leader Aristides Ferreira da Cruz.
+After heavy fighting, the town was occupied by the revolutionaries.
+The Column then crossed Pernambuco and Bahia, where it was opposed by regional political bosses and irregular armed groups.

+The rebels later moved toward northern Minas Gerais, hoping to link their campaign to a revolt expected in Pernambuco under Lieutenant Cleto Campelo.
+After that revolt failed and the Column was threatened by a large loyalist force, the commanders abandoned the southward movement and returned through Bahia, eventually crossing Piauí and Goiás before reaching Mato Grosso again in October 1926.

 Meeting in Foz do Iguaçu

 The leaders of the revolution held a meeting in Foz do Iguaçu to discuss their course of action, with general Isidoro stating his desire to cease hostilities.
-The proposal of Miguel Costa and Prestes was victorious: it was decided that the revolutionary action would continue, but a war of movement would be pursued: the column would invade Mato Grosso.
-The rebel armies were reorganized into the 1st Revolutionary Division numbering 1,500 ordinary infantrymen, 800 gaúchos (Note: In Brazil "gaúcho" is the demonym used for the inhabitants of the Rio Grande do Sul state.) and 700 paulistas.
+The proposal advanced by Miguel Costa and Prestes prevailed: it was decided that the revolutionary action would continue, but a war of movement would be pursued: the column would invade Mato Grosso.
+The rebel forces were reorganized as the 1st Revolutionary Division numbering 1,500 ordinary infantrymen, 800 gaúchos (Note: In Brazil "gaúcho" is the demonym used for the inhabitants of the Rio Grande do Sul state.) and 700 paulistas.

 Exile in Bolivia

 Between February and March 1927, after crossing the Pantanal, part of the column led by Siqueira Campos arrived in Paraguay while the rest entered Bolivia.
-Upon seeing their precarious conditions, general Dias Lopes' instructed the revolutionaries to go into exile.
+In view of the column's deteriorating military and logistical situation, Isidoro Dias Lopes instructed the remaining rebels to go into exile.
 Miguel Costa went to Paso de los Libres while Prestes and two hundred more men headed for Gaiba.
 On 5 July 1927, the exiles inaugurated a monument in Gaiba in honor of the dead in the column's campaign.